zigbyexample/zigbyexample.github.io/hasher.md

 # 3 - Hasher

-takes the input and hash it with Blake 3 algorithm.
+Takes the input and hash it with Blake 3 algorithm.

 [hasher.zig](code/hasher.zig)